|

 are not usually spontaneous when trying to capture good portraits, especially

-often a problem; give the subject something to play with, a toy, food, telephone,
+often a problem, so give the subject something to play with, a toy, food, telephone,

 a book to look at, et cetera.
 For facial expressions, verbal or physical